khulnasoft-lab/design.khulnasoft.com/contents/content/date-and-time.md

 ### Relative format

 The relative format communicates the approximate amount of time that has passed since an event occurred; whether that event occurred XX minute(s), hour(s), day(s), week(s), month(s), or year(s) ago.
-For example, it is used to communicate that an issue was opened `1 minute ago` or `10 months ago`.
+For example, it is used to communicate that an issue was opened "1 minute ago" or "10 months ago".

 When using the relative format, always display the absolute time in a tooltip following the [Guidelines](#guidelines) below.